 In all the years of working with tech companies, we have heard the same story time and time again about the trials and tribulations of VPs and marketing executives trying to secure a budget to invest in hiring a branding agency with limited success.
 On top of that, how to hire the right agency can be just as confusing.

 We hear about them making strong and compelling business cases to invest in the brand to leadership teams and hitting a wall.
-It happens at every budget cycle, management meeting, and discussion around disappointment in growth, differentiation, and lead gen that fail to meet expectations.
-And still there’s no investment in the brand.
+It happens at every budget cycle, management meeting, and discussion around disappointment in growth, differentiation, and lead gen that fails to meet expectations.
+And still, there’s no investment in the brand.

-When so many founders and CEOs of technology companies don’t yet see the value in investing in brand strategy it’s often because they are deeply invested in building a product and often feel that product will sell itself, until, well it doesn’t.
-They try and fix the things that are easy and seem obvious, but often times it takes more than that.
+When so many founders and CEOs of technology companies don’t yet see the value in investing in brand strategy, it’s often because they are deeply invested in building a product and often feel that the product will sell itself, until, well, it doesn’t.
+They try and fix the things that are easy and seem obvious, but oftentimes it takes more than that.
 They don’t know what you know: investing in the brand is investing in the business.
 Yes, it’s frustrating.
 We feel your pain.

 Investing in brand strategy is not easy for many founders and CEOs to wrap their head around, but when they are ready to pull the trigger, you need to be ready.

-Hiring the right agency is critical to your success, the businesses success, and the agency’s success.
-So how do you hire the right agency when it’s finally time?
+Hiring the right agency is critical to your success, the success of the business, and the agency’s success.
+So, how do you hire the right agency when it’s finally time?
 Very, very carefully.

 Some things to consider: